-To continue the scenario, let’s say you decide you need to get a handle on the finances, so you download an accounting software and spend hours online trying to figure out how to set it up and use it.
-Then you decide that you better get up to date so you spend a ton of time working on the books trying to bring everything current.
-Meanwhile, your customers are left with no product, so they turn elsewhere to get their orders filled and suddenly your orders have slowed to a trickle leaving you with no cash flow.
+To continue the scenario, let’s say you decide you need to get a handle on the finances.
+So you download an accounting software and spend hours online trying to set it up and use it.
+Then you decide you better get up to date, so you spend a ton of time making the books current.
+Meanwhile, your customers are left with no product, so they turn elsewhere to get their orders filled.
+Suddenly your orders have slowed to a trickle leaving you with no cash flow.

 The cycle continues, back and forth, until you figure out how to find the right balance.

-Finding the right balance is the most important part of running a business to keep the orders coming in, the cash accounted for, and all the other critical pieces running smoothly, all while expanding and growing.
+Finding the right balance is the most important part of running a business.
+You must keep the orders coming in, the cash accounted for, and all the other critical pieces running smoothly, all while expanding and growing.
 Not an easy feat by any means.

-Back to my earlier suggestion: you need to know everything that your business needs to run smoothly and produce your product or service.
-Make an extensive list and then divide it into INs and ONs and figure out which you MUST do and what others CAN do.
-If you are the face of the company, then likely you’ll need to do most of the sales and marketing, but if you’re like me and stink at anything remotely resembling creating a marketing plan or the necessary pieces (like a website), then maybe it’s best to outsource those items.
+Back to my earlier suggestion: you should know everything that your business needs to run smoothly and produce your product or service.
+Make an extensive list and then divide it into INs and ONs.
+Figure out what you MUST do and what others CAN do.
+If you are the face of the company, then likely you’ll need to do most of the sales and marketing.
+But if you’re like me and stink at anything remotely resembling creating a marketing plan or the necessary pieces (like a website), then maybe it’s best to outsource those items.
 You can still meet with prospective new clients and give them your best sales pitch.

-When it comes to producing your product or service, you need to figure out how best to divide it up so that you’re responsible for the parts that ONLY you can do.
-If someone else CAN handle it, then it is best to find someone you trust to help you produce your end results.
+When it comes to producing your product or service, figure out how to divide it up so that you’re responsible for the parts that ONLY you can do.
+If someone else CAN handle it, then it is best to find someone you trust to help you.
 You need to be sure you have the resources to support whatever you need to spend to get the help you require, but once you’ve delegated anything you easily can, you’ll likely find that having the extra help will more than pay for itself and you can once again breathe.
-You may choose to hire someone as an employee, or you may find it best to outsource parts to others who specialize in them.
+You may choose to hire someone as an employee, or you may find it best to outsource to a specialist.
 Both have a place and sometimes one works better than the other.

 And, then it starts all over again.